Getting started with Playbooks policies

 - On the navigation bar, click

-- On the Policy Groups sidebar, click the policy group that you want to update.
+Policies > Policy Groups. - On the Policy Groups sidebar, click the policy group that you want to update.
 The policy group opens in the work area.

 - Next to Playbooks, click the activation slider to set it to On.
+Note that if the slider is grayed out, an agent upgrade is required before you can activate the policy.

 The policy is activated, and a Playbooks policy activated event is logged to Event History.